-Relapse prevention is an extremely structured plan of action involving all areas of your life, that can help you overcome your desires to relapse.
-It involves where you will live, work and socialize.
-It also involves family members, friends and letting go of negative people in your life.
+Relapse prevention is an extremely structured plan of action involving all areas of your life that can help you overcome your desire to relapse.
+It involves where you will live, work, and socialize.
+It also involves family members, friends, and letting go of negative people in your life.

 If you can implement your plan, you are likely to succeed at breaking your addiction for good.
 Many times, this means changing many aspects of your lifestyle.
 Relapse prevention can take a year or more.
 It can even become an ongoing part of your life, updating your plan as needed.

 You must commit, for the rest of your life, to avoid hanging around people who are negative influences.
 You cannot socialize with people who are still using drugs and alcohol.
 It is too tempting.
 While this may seem harsh, you must focus on maintaining sobriety so that you can live the great life you deserve.